 American Express Gold Rewards Card

 With the American Express Gold Rewards Card, you can earn two Membership Rewards points for every dollar spent on eligible purchases at grocery stores, gas stations and drugstores, and one point per dollar on everything else.
 The same two points per dollar deal also applies to travel purchase such as flights, hotels, car rentals and cruises.
-The card has an annual fee of $150, which is waived for the first year.
+The card has an annual fee of $150.
 If you make at least $1,500 in purchases with the card within the first three months, you’ll get a sign-up bonus of 25,000 Membership Rewards points, worth $250.
 With the Gold Rewards card, you can also transfer points to several other travel rewards programs, including on a 1:1 basis to Aeroplan Miles or British Airways’ Avois.

 Best low interest credit card